 Inspired by rustic woodland cabins and fairytale stories, these bunk beds have been dressed with delicate patterns and chic colours that harmonise with the tones of the wooden floors and walls.
 The room is finished with a small, simple picture in a frame, which doesn’t dominate the room but still adds interest.

-If you would like to know more about our treehouse interior design services then feel free to contact the team today, or download our brochure!
+If you’ve been dreaming about kid’s treehouses and would like to know more about our treehouse interior design services then feel free to contact the team today, or download our brochure!